liquidinstruments/moku-examples/docs/reference/datalogger/getters.md

 getters:
 - summary: get_acquisition_mode
   description: Get the current acquisition mode
-- summary: get_samplerate
-  description: Get the current rate at which samples are acquired
 - summary: get_frontend
   description: Get the input impedance, coupling, and range for given input channel
   parameters: